mahoney1/docs/animaltracking-tutorial.md

 ### Step 5.
 In a VS Code terminal window, start the Contract Event Listener

 1. Still in VS Code, click on the `Terminal` tab at the bottom - press ENTER if prompted to `hit any key to close`.
-You should now have a command prompt - change directory to the animaltracking `client` directory (from the `contract` subdirectory):
+You should now have a command prompt - change directory to the animaltracking `client/lib` directory (from the `contract` subdirectory) and add execute permissions to some listener scripts as shown:

 `cd ../client/lib`

+`chmod +x listen*`

 2. Start the local Event Listener by running the bash script `listenLocal.sh`: